Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: GARDEN Data Inspection and Sample Selection

 A general list of the diagnostic lines to search for in galaxies depends on the spectral range and the galaxy redshifts.
 Table~\ref{diagnostic} includes such diagnostic lines to search for in the GARDEN survey.
 In the Table, we list the excited ion, the line identification and rest-frame wavelength in the air (in \AA), the type of line emitted (i.e., whether it is a recombination line, RL, or a collisionally-excited line, CEL, and if it is an auroral or nebular CEL line), and the physical nebular parameter(s) that the line is diagnosing.
 The temperature diagnostics in the Table include the auroral lines for ions in ground configuration $p^2$.
 The [\ion{O}{2}] and [\ion{S}{2}] temperature diagnostics lines for ground configuration $p^3$ are not available in the GARDEN sample.

-We found that the direct oxygen abundance diagnostic is completely available in two of the 56 GARDEN galaxies, CANDELS~8005 and CANDELS~7986.
-For these galaxies, all diagnostic lines have S/N$>$3 in a representative area of the galaxy, and thus it is possible to perform spatially-resolved plasma diagnostics and abundance analysis.
+We found that the direct oxygen abundance diagnostic is available in two of the 56 GARDEN galaxies, CANDELS~8005 and CANDELS~7986.
+For these galaxies, all key diagnostic lines—including the strong [\ion{O}{2}] and [\ion{O}{3}] lines, the Balmer lines, and the plasma diagnostic lines—are detected with S/N $>$ 3 in at least 2/3 of all the spaxels where H$\beta$ is measured, thus the abundance analysis is performed in $\sim$2/3 of the galaxy surface.
+This enables spatially resolved plasma diagnostics and abundance analysis, including the characterization of radial gradients.

+We note that the only available temperature diagnostic line in both galaxies is [\ion{O}{3}] $\lambda4363$.
+While this is sufficient for determining the O$^{2+}$ abundance, the O$^{+}$ emitting region may have a different temperature.
+This mismatch can introduce systematic uncertainties in the derived abundances \citep[e.g.,][]{2021MNRAS.501.3695C}, which we quantify below for each galaxy.

 We show the NIRCam images of the galaxies studied in this paper, extracted from the JWST Advanced Extragalactic Survey (JADES) data release DR2 \citep{2023arXiv230602465E,2023arXiv231012340E}, in Figures \ref{8005_images} and \ref{7986_images}, where we also show their GARDEN data in a wavelength cut that includes H$\beta$ and the strong [\ion{O}{3}]~$\lambda\lambda$4959,5007 lines.
 All panels have the same spatial orientation (N up, E left).